Dauie/libft/README.md

 will be given to 'line'.
 Either a 1, 0, or -1 will be returned.
 1 in the case there is more content to be had from fd.
-0 in the case of EOF or end of file.
+0 in the case of EOF or end of the file.
 -1 in the case of error.